bluebird75/luaunit/doc/2_changelog.rst

 New in version 1.4 - 26.
 Jul 2012
 ---------------------------------
 * switch from X11 to more popular BSD license
 * add TAP output format for integration into Jenkins.
-See `Output formats`_
+See :ref:`output-formats`
 * official repository now on GitHub